fatna-Barkouch/Bakery-Sales-Forecasting/README.md

 Approximately you should reach an error below 20% on the prediction for a single day.
 Best results from the last semesters arrived around 15-16% error.

+Once you are done, you could indicate the error you got (MAPE) and which architecture you used and it will be added here in a sort of ranking.

 ### Past Projects

 For this project in particular, there were already 2 implementations: